So, here goes. I’ll give this my best shot, but no lawyers were used in the making of this policy. 🙂

 - You are free to unsubscribe from my email list or blog at any time.
 On my emails, the unsubscribe link is located at the lower right hand corner.
 I contacted MailerLite about making this larger and brighter, but apparently, info in the footer isn’t something I can modify.
 So it’s not super-noticeable, but it is there.

-Thanks for sticking with me on this post, and I hoped it helped somebody. 🙂
+Thanks for sticking with me on this post, and I hope it’s reassuring. 🙂